Connect to Oracle Database or eBusiness Suite in a BizTalk Services Project

 |The bridge uses the Relative Address property of the LOB Target to send messages to the on-premises LOB system.|

-In the BizTalk Service project, in the Server Explorer, right click the LOB Target you created, and then click Add schemas to <project_name>.
-The Schema Generation dialog pops up.
+In the BizTalk Service project, in the Server Explorer, right click the LOB Target you created, and then select Add schemas to <project_name>.
+The Schema Generation dialog opens.

-Specify a file name prefix.
-This value will be prefixed with all the schema files that are generated.
-You can also specify the folder name under which the schemas will be added in the Visual Studio Solution Explorer.
+Enter a file name prefix.
+This value is prefixed with all the schema files that are generated.
+You can also enter the folder name under which the schemas are added in the Visual Studio Solution Explorer.
 The default value for the folder is LOB Schemas.

-Select a credential type to generate the schema, provided appropriate values for authentication, and then click OK.
+Select a credential type to generate the schema, provided appropriate values for authentication, and then select OK.